jackiezeng01/comprobo-computervisionproject/README.md

 ## Lessons Learned

 Since this project is very math-heavy, we found it helpful to step through the entire process with a single point and visualize the matrices involved in each section, from calculating the fundamental matrix to solving for the eigenvectors/eigenvalues in triangulation.
-This helped us solidify our understanding each part of the math and
+This helped us solidify our understanding of what each variable and matrix represented, especially since we heavily referenced academic papers.

 When working on this project, we split up the math into different sections for each member to take lead on which is good practice for teams working on longer term robotics projects.
 By breaking down a large process into smaller math problems, we were able to make sure we were making steady progress towards our goal.
 With this kind of workflow, we each took deep dives into specific parts of the process and regularly came together as a team to share our learnings, which allowed us tackle a complex problem and learn a lot from the project.